Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 4. No Restriction on Foreign Ownership

-In Dubai’s freehold areas (which include most investment-grade communities), foreign nationals have full ownership rights identical to UAE nationals.
+In Dubai's freehold areas (which include most investment-grade communities), foreign nationals have full ownership rights identical to UAE nationals.
 You receive a title deed registered with the Dubai Land Department (DLD), and your ownership is protected under UAE federal law.
+This contrasts sharply with markets like Thailand (leasehold only for foreigners), Mexico (restricted zones), or China (significant barriers for non-citizens).

 5. Golden Visa Residency Option

-For US investors seeking a “plan B” residency or a base in the Middle East/Europe/Asia time zone, this is a significant bonus.
+Property investors who own AED 2 million+ in UAE real estate qualify for the 10-year Golden Visa, which provides: For US investors seeking a "plan B" residency or a base in the Middle East/Europe/Asia time zone, this is a significant bonus.

 6. Remote Purchase Capability

-This makes Dubai accessible to US investors who can’t relocate or travel frequently.
+You can complete an entire off-plan purchase without visiting Dubai: This makes Dubai accessible to US investors who can't relocate or travel frequently.

 Risks for US Investors